aragon/aragon-cli/.github/ISSUE_TEMPLATE/question.md

 ---
 name: ❓ Questions/Help
-about: If you have questions, please check Aragon Hack, Aragon Forum or Aragon Chat
+about: If you have questions, please check the Aragon Spectrum Community, Aragon Hack or Aragon Forum.
 ---

 ## ❓ Questions and Help